 WHAT YOU CAN DO IF YOU ARE BULLIED OR ATTACKED

 Document what happened.
-If you can do it safely, make video or audio recordings and take pictures.
+If you can do it safely, take photos or record video/audio coverage.
 No matter what, write down what happened, where it happened, and when it happened.
 Do it while it is fresh in your mind.

 Get the names and contact info for any witnesses.

 Report it.
 Share what happened with at least one person or organization you feel comfortable with.

 File a complaint with the ACLU of Idaho.
 ACLU of Idaho monitors civil rights violations throughout the state.
 Sometimes they can help with referrals or other aid.

 If you are in a public school, file a formal grievance.
 Look on your school district or college website for grievance and civil rights policies.
 Follow the procedure to make sure your grievance is complete and on time.

 You can also file a grievance if you are in prison, jail, or a state hospital.
 Ask staff for the grievance procedure and follow it.